 It is unknown how many people are affected by PJS.
 However, the National Institutes of Health estimates that it affects about 1 in 25,000 to 300,000 births.

-- Familial PJS is due to a mutation in a gene called STK11.
-The genetic defect is passed down (inherited) through families as an autosomal dominant trait.
-That means if one of your parents has this type of PJS, you have a 50:50 chance of inheriting the bad gene and having the disease.
+- Familial PJS may be due to a mutation in a gene called STK11 .
+The genetic defect can be inherited through families as an autosomal dominant trait.
+That means if 1 of your parents has this type of PJS, you have a 50% chance of inheriting the gene and having the disease.

 - Clubbed fingers or toes